 The 107 verdant acres of forested Appalachian Mountain foothills have been set aside for solitude and peace.
 Kalien Retreat features guest cottages of rustic elegance—each sheltered by acres of natural wildwood and verdant meadows.
 There are hiking trails, private picnic and seating areas, seasonal waterfalls and streams, scenic views, and good ‘ole fashioned peace and quiet.

 A 188-year-old oak tree Old Majestic serves as the retreat’s natural landmark.
 Each cottage features a mountain-facing deck which spans its length.
 And it’s positioned perfectly to begin the day (at whatever time you choose) with coffee, sunrises, animals, and birds, in our nationally certified wildlife habitat.
 The overnight Keefer-Roberts cottage features a gas fireplace, memory foam mattress, 100% Egyptian cotton sheets, tiled rain shower, Keurig coffee maker, a small but functional kitchen, a small table/desk, vintage cigar leather loveseat and ottoman, a planked cathedral ceiling, and walls of locally-milled eastern red cedar.
-The entrance porch will soon be screened-in and feature a quaint swinging twin bed.
+The entrance porch is screened-in and will soon feature a quaint swinging twin bed.

 Kalien has been created with our guests in mind.
 No matter if you desire complete and utter solitude or friendly and confidential southern hospitality, Kalien is the place for you.
 One can stay a week in solitude and never see another human being, or savor an optional gourmet dinner and other experiences with Kalien’s resident hosts, Randy and Gina Elrod, at an outdoor table made from hand-sawn planks crafted from an on-site tree felled by lightning.
 If desired, a private online calendar informs when a casual drink and conversation with your hosts and other guests can be had around a crackling fireplace or under a star-filled sky.